Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth could make employees less competitive at work, inside the organization and the larger job market.
+Insufficient personal growth could make employees less competitive, both inside an organization and on the wider job market.

-How Do You Stay Competitive?
+How Can You Stay Competitive?

-- Transferable Skills Set Development: investing time to develop capabilities required by fields that are connected.
+- Transferable Skills Set Development: investing time in developing the skills required by other connected fields.

 Negativity